vedph/gve-doc/model/hierarchy.md

 #### Operation Features

-As for the snapshot features, we can provide me one or more of these definitions:
+As for the snapshot features, we can provide one or more of these definitions:

 - a set of feature definitions for **operations metadata**.
 - a set of feature definitions for **operations diplomatic metadata**.
 Here you put all what refers to color, shape, etc.